nuskey8/csbindgen/README.md

 ```

 In this case, you won't use the Rust binary built.
 Instead, build the C/C++ library separately using make, cmake, or other tools, and place it accordingly.
 When targeting OSS libraries, they typically come with make/cmake configurations, so it's best to follow their build procedures to generate the library.

+bindgen's `default_enum_style` generates consts.
+When handling in C#, it would be more practical to generate them as enums.
+Also, csbindgen does not generate consts by default.
+By enabling `csharp_generate_const_filter`, consts will be generated on the C# side.

+Additionally, types and enums that exist in the input file are all trimmed and not generated if they are not used in method definitions.
+If you want to generate types or enums on the C# side, you explicitly specify them using `always_included_types`.
+For example, `.always_included_types(["ZL_StandardGraphID", "ZL_StandardNodeID"])`.

 #### C to Rust to C#